danielburnley/react-learning/docs/week-1.md

 - `make serve` - serve up dat sweet sweet app
 - `make test` - run those tests (using watching, ty Jest)

+#### Tmuxinator

+For the benefit of people who have tmuxinator installed, I added a small tmuxinator file which will run both the server and storybook in separate panes

 ## CI

 ### Circle CI